igorportela/Bubbles-Game/README.md

 2. Detailed summary

 • They appear randomly different objects (shapes) on the screen that will growing in size (at least 4 sizes)
-• The user touches the object before it reaches the size maximum
+• The user touches the object before it reaches the sizemaximum
 • Has a score
 • Stores rating score (TOP 3)
 • The user starts with 3 lives